mui/material-ui/docs/data/material/getting-started/design-resources/design-resources.md

 Connect is a Figma plugin to help bridge the gap between designers and developers using Material UI.

-It generates a theme file, that you can export and add into your codebase, with all the design tokens and component customizations done on Figma.
+It generates a theme file that you can add to your codebase with all the design tokens and component customizations from Figma.
-You can also quickly preview all of the changes through an embedded Storybook panel directly on the plugin interface.
+You can quickly preview all of the changes through an embedded Storybook panel directly in the plugin interface.

-It's currently in beta and [available for free](https://www.figma.com/community/plugin/1336346114713490235/) on the Figma Community.
+Connect is currently in beta and [available for free](https://www.figma.com/community/plugin/1336346114713490235/) in the Figma Community.
-Head over to [the Connect page](/material-ui/design-resources/connect/) to learn more about it.
+Head over to [the Connect page](/material-ui/design-resources/connect/) to learn more.

 <img src="/static/material-ui/design-resources/connect.png" style="width: 814px;" alt="A screenshot of Figma together with the Connect plugin running on the side, doing customziations to the Material UI Switch component." width="1628" height="400" />